 - Cuisine: Lebanese

-This ultra creamy, healthy hummus recipe is flavored with delicious herbs!
+This delicious green hummus recipe is flavored with fresh herbs!
 Use classic green goddess dressing herbs like me or change it up with other fresh, leafy herbs.
-(You’ll want to use 1 cup or less fresh herbs, to taste.
-I think arugula would be awesome.)
-Learn the trick to making creamy homemade hummus, too!
+(You’ll want to use 1 cup or less fresh herbs, to taste.)
 Recipe yields about 1 ¾ cup hummus.